 Imagine this: it’s a Monday morning, and you’re just a few days into a new marketing campaign.
 You have your coffee, morning news, and you’re just now opening your email.
-You see a new lead assigned to you from your lead tracker.
-It says, “Prospect would like to meet.
+You see a couple new leads assigned to you from your lead tracker.
+One says, “Prospect would like to meet.
 Follow up!”
-It’s a lead, and now it’s up to you to convert it into a customer.
+Now, it’s up to you to convert it into a customer.

 Some people who are new to outbound sales need a little help bridging the gap between prospect and customer.
 Fortunately, by warming your prospects into leads, we do the heavy lifting for you; however, that doesn’t necessarily mean they will all automatically turn into customers.